Disaster Recovery Plan

 4. Customer notification

-This communication will most likely be by email, but depends on the severity of the incident.
-Any wider-reaching issues may be posted as a homepage announcement on delib.zendesk.com in the first instance, ahead of any direct communication.
+This communication will most likely be by email, but it depends on the severity of the incident.
+Any wider-reaching issues may also be posted as an in-product notification to make all end users aware.

 5. Resolution

-Once the technical on-call lead has assessed the problem, they will report back to the on-call customer success manager as follows:
+Once the team have assessed the problem, they will report back.

-1. If the problem can be easily solved, it will be fixed.
-The technical lead will report back to the customer success manager, and document the problem and solution
+If the problem can be easily solved, it will be fixed.
+The team will document the problem and solution.

 or

-2. If the issue is more complex, a resolution plan is put in place to address the service outage.
-This may require more technical team members to be contacted, or for the investigation to be continued in office hours.
-An interim report, summarising expected cause, and steps to resolution will be provided to the customer success manager.
+- If the issue is more complex, a resolution plan is put in place to address the service outage.
+This may require more team members to be contacted.
+An interim report, summarising expected cause, and steps to resolution will be produced.

 When?
 This depends on the complexity of the problem, but our target resolution times are set out in our Service Level Agreement.